AccumulateNetwork/accumulate-docs/setup/node-setup-using-binaries.md

 Follow the steps below to set up an Accumulate Node on your machine:&#x20;

+&#x20;**Prepare your machine**&#x20;

+You will need to identify which user you would like to run the Accumulate process under.
+It is generally not advisable to run as `root` and creation of a dedicated `accumulate` user without sudo privileges may be appropriate.
+Whenver you see `<accumulate_user>` in any of the command examples below, replace it with this user.

+You will also need to create a working directory for the Accumulate config and data files which your chosen user account will need full access to.
+This can be in a subdirectory of the user's `home` directory or you could place it under `/opt`.
+Whenever you see `<working_dir>` in any of the command examples below, replace it with this directory.

 &#x20;**Install the accumulated binary**&#x20;

 Copy the `accumulated` binary to your machine. `/usr/local/bin` is a sensible place to store this file.